 - avoid electrical wires which may have fallen.

 Flooding and Mudslides

-Tsunamis could occur in New Caledonia, and you should be alert to warnings as a tsunami can arrive within minutes of a nearby tremor or earthquake occurring.
-There is a higher risk of the east coast, Loyalty Islands and Isle of Pines being affected.
-Be alert for warnings.
+New Caledonia experiences earthquake and tsunamis.
+Tsunamis can arrive within minutes of a nearby tremor or earthquake occurring.
+There is a higher risk to the east coast, Loyalty Islands and Isle of Pines.

 On 20 November 2017, a magnitude 7 earthquake struck near Loyalty Islands in New Caledonia.
 A tsunami alert was issued and subsequently lifted.

 Real-time information on earthquakes can be found on the